6 Things You Didn't Know About Singles Day

 1. It’s the world’s biggest e-commerce shopping event of the year

 In 2009, Jack Ma, founder of Alibaba and subsidiary Tmall.com, turned Singles’ Day into a heavily discounted annual online shopping event starting at midnight of November 11 and lasting for 24 hours thereafter.
 The day generates more sales than Thanksgiving, Black Friday and Cyber Monday all combined, with the most popular sales come from cosmetics, clothes, F&B, cars and household items.
 Business is so good, that Ma even trademarked the Chinese term for “Double 11” in 2012.
-And this year, 11.11 online sales in Singapore are projected to break records, as the pandemic spurred many brands to bolster their e-commerce.

 2. The significance of 11.11